nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   1. User views a patient’s medical records (UC10).
   2. User requests to edit a patient’s record’s details.
   3. User enters new record details.
-  4. MedBook updates the record’s details.
+  4. MedBook updates the record’s details.<br>
      Use case ends.
 - **Extensions**:
   - 3a.
 MedBook detects an error in the entered record’s details.